Off Plan property Payment Plans

 Property payment plans in Dubai apply to all properties being sold as off-plan i.e. before they are constructed or under construction.
 Payment plans apply to all property types ranging from apartments to villas.
 These types of properties are most commonly found in new or newly established communities.
 This is simply due to the fact that the majority of projects in new communities are in the process of being built.
 In some rare cases developer will offer payment plans on properties which are ready.
 These are referred to as post-handover payment plans which are explained below in more detail.

-Post-Handover Payment Plans in Dubai
+Dubai Post-Handover Payment Plans

-What is a post-handover payment plan?
+What is a Dubai post-handover payment plan?

 A post-handover payment plan is where a percentage of the total payments due are paid after the property has been handed over.